 They were inseparable.
-From childhood into adolescence they dressed the same, cut their hair the same, such that no stranger could tell who was girl, who was boy.
-The hogback, convex, massive, stone, covered in images, became their home,
+From childhood into adolescence they dressed the same, had their hair cut the same, such that no stranger could tell who was girl, who was boy.
+In their own world, the hogback stone in the church, massive, convex and full, with its shingled roof and protective beasts, was their refuge.

 Then Ship arrived,